 Choice 1: Using ROIs

 The first technique uses regions of interests (ROIs) defined by an expert for each bundle.
-You can use our script offered in scilpy:
+Many teams have proposed various tools for this task.
+You can use scripts offered by our lab in scilpy:

 - (upcoming) scil_segment_from_ROIs.py